Skip to content

 The oldest chainmail weave.
 More than two thousand years of armour, cathedrals of rings, and, now, very fine jewelry.
 Every ring passes through four neighbours.
 Once you learn it, every other weave makes sense.

-Finished European 4-in-1 chainmail mesh of twenty-five stainless steel rings in sage green on a moss background
+Finished European 4-in-1 chainmail mesh, three rows of units forming a choker-scale piece of thirty-nine stainless steel sage rings on moss background

 What you are building: a small piece of European 4-in-1 mesh